Hundreds attend vigil for slain German politician | DW | 22.06.2019

 The 65-year-old member of Angela Merkel's conservative Christian Democrats (CDU) had become known for his pro-migrant views.
 He had received death threats after suggesting the individuals who opposed immigration to Germany were free to leave the country.

 Police last week arrested 45-year-old suspect Stephan E. over the killing, after finding DNA at the scene.
-Investigators said he was known to hold extreme right-wing political views, with links to the neo-Nazi terrorist group Combat 18 and convictions for attacks against ethnic minorites.
+Investigators said he was known to hold extreme right-wing political views.
+Stephan E. was linked to the militant neo-Nazi group Combat 18 and had convictions for attacks against ethnic minorities.

 Read more: Opinion: German politician's murder is an attack on democracy

-Speaking at an annual gathering of Protestant churches in Hamburg, Merkel said Germany should fight right-wing extremism "combatted in the beginning and without any taboo."
+Speaking at an annual gathering of Protestant churches in Hamburg, Merkel said right-wing extremism should be "combated early on and without any taboos."

 "For this reason, the state faces demands at every level and the government is taking it very, very seriously."

-The chancellor added that the murder was "not only a terrible act, but a big challenge for us, too, to look at all levels at where there are extreme right tendencies or connections."
+The chancellor added that the killing was "not just a terrible act, but a big challenge for all of us to check on all levels for extreme right tendencies or connections."

-Senior members of Merkel's CDU have criticized the far-right AfD political party for circulating "hate and incitement," saying it is partly to blame for Lübcke's death.
+Senior members of Merkel's CDU have criticized the Alternative for Germany, a far-right political party, for spreading "hate and incitement," saying it is partly to blame for Lübcke's death.

 Hours before Merkel's speech, German Foreign Minister Heiko Maas told the Saturday edition of Bild newspaper that Germany "has a terrorism problem."

-Germany's domestic intelligence agency the BfV estimates that the country is home to some 12,700 potentially violent far-right extremists.
-A survey by the Civey polling group showed 60 percent of Germans thought the government was doing too little to oppose them.
+The Office for the Protection of the Constitution, Germany's domestic intelligence service, estimates that the country is home to some 12,700 potentially violent far-right extremists.
+A survey by the Civey polling group showed 60% of Germans thought the government was doing too little against them.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.